dynamofoundation/docker-node/README.md

     6. (Optional) Create a client.conf based on the example and copy into your node data location.
     7. Run "docker-compose up" from the root project folder and environment will be built.
     8. BE PATIENT!
 The full node will need to sync from scratch as well as the web bridge.
+    9. Go to http://localhost to access the web wallet.

 # Notes